The Templer Plan: Preparation of The Templer Plan

 Templer was originally unclear on what his main objective as British High Commissioner should be.“The general object is obvious — viz., to restore law and order, and to bring back peace to the Federation [of Malaya].
 I am clear as to what must happen from the purely military point of view.
 I am not at all clear as to what H.M.G. is aiming for from the political point of view.
 Is it a ‘united Malayan nation’?
 And if so, what exactly does this mean?
 Does it mean a merging of Malays and Chinese in one community — a long term project?
 I must have a clear policy to work on.
-I want to be given a directive from H.M.G. not so that I should shelter behind that directive — but rather that I can use it to publicly impress H.M.G’s purposes…”The British government responded quickly to his request and issued Directive issued to General Sir Gerald Walter Robert Templer, K.C.B., K.B.E., C.M.G., D.S.O., A.D.C., High Commissioner in and for the Federation of Malaya, by the Secretary of State for the Colonies on behalf of His Majesty's Government in the United Kingdom, which contained eight key points in respect to the scope of his role as High Commissioner and Director of Operations in Malaya in addition to underlining the British government's official goal for Malaya to “in due course become a fully self-governing nation”.
+I want to be given a directive from H.M.G. not so that I should shelter behind that directive — but rather that I can use it to publicly impress H.M.G’s purposes…”The British government responded quickly to his request and issued the directive to Templer, containing eight key points in respect to the scope of his role as High Commissioner in Malaya in addition to underlining the British government's official goal for Malaya to “in due course become a fully self-governing nation”.
 Additionally, in a press interview by the Colonial Secretary, it was stated that“There will be no field of administration, civil, or military, beyond his control….
 The Government remains convinced that making headway against the Communists is as much as a political as a military task, and they are giving the new High Commissioner instructions which lay stress upon the constitutional and political development of the Federation”.Thus, it was made clear that General Templer's role in Malaya was as military in so far as it was political — Templer was to defeat the communist insurgency while taking the necessary steps to prepare the country for independence.